 Once the female decides she is interested, both she and the male will exchange food offerings several times before mating.

-Both male and female gather plant fibers such as grass, moss and evergreen twigs to weave a cup-shaped nest where they will raise their clutch of two to six chicks.
+Both males and females gather plant fibers such as grass, moss, and evergreen twigs to weave a cup-shaped nest where they will raise their clutch of two to six chicks.

 3. Dusky Lory